contao/docs/docs/dev/framework/back-end-modules.md

 The back end of Contao is mainly designed to work on top of database tables although that's not required.
 Basically, in our `my_module` example we've configured only one table called `tl_my_module`.
 So when the user clicks on our newly created back end navigation module `My Module`, Contao loads the DCA file of `tl_my_module`.
 Depending on the DCA you can determine what happens from then on.
-Checkout the [DCA documentation](./dca.md) and the [DCA reference](../reference/dca) for more information.
+Checkout the [DCA documentation][DCAdocs] and the [DCA reference][DCAref] for more information.

 The `tables` key takes an array because if that module manages multiple tables (so if your `tl_my_module` table e.g. had child table definitions), they all have to be listed here.